How to Change BitLocker Encryption in Windows 11

 What is BitLocker?

-When you turn on BitLocker for your main Windows drive, it can unlock automatically using a special chip in your PC called TPM, so you don’t have to enter a password every time you start your computer.
-Learn more about this here.
+When you turn on BitLocker for your main Windows drive, it can unlock automatically using a special chip in your PC called the Trusted Platform Module (TPM).
+This means you won’t have to enter a password every time you start your computer.
+Learn more about TPM here.

 Why Change the Encryption Method?

 BitLocker uses a type of encryption called XTS-AES 128-bit by default.
-This is quite secure, but if you want extra protection, you can switch to a stronger 256-bit encryption.
+While this is already quite secure, you can switch to a stronger 256-bit encryption for extra protection.
 This makes it even harder for someone to break into your data.

 How to Change BitLocker Encryption Using Group Policy